aswx12/MTS/README.md

 ---

 ## Guide:
+Before using the UI, it is recommended that you should have some kind of program that packages the mod after you have added a card to it.
+You should also subcribe to **Basemode**,**StSLib** and **ModTheSPire** from steam.
+In the pom.xml, change the steam path to your steam path.
+I recommend Intellj with maven.

 1. Name the card, choose a location to save the card, for it to work, the card must be within the "Cards" folder.
 (Should already be at location once the create card button is pressed)
 Using the name of an existing card will load that card's content(edit mode)
 2. Card type: choose the type of the card.